 - Review the Student Code of Conduct Procedures and the student’s rights in the process.

 - Review the allegations against the student.

-- Ask questions about the information provided to the Office of the Dean of Students and the allegations.
+- Ask questions about the information provided to the Office of Student Rights and Responsibilities and the allegations.

 - Review the information discovered in the investigation.